The Care Cycle

 drifting into air and seeping into earth, rivers, and bodies.

+The film combines the scientific method of life cycle assessment with the observational and emotional art of filmmaking.
 Produced in collaboration with the Centre for Sustainable Healthcare at Amsterdam UMC, the project contributes to broader efforts to embed environmental accountability within healthcare and systems design.
-The Care Cycle premieres as a video installation and screening at Dutch Design Week, October 19-26 2025.
+The Care Cycle premiered as a video installation and screening at Dutch Design Week, October 19-26 2025.

-Funded by: The Centre for Sustainable Healthcare and Amsterdam Public Health Institute
+Thanks to The Centre for Sustainable Healthcare, Amsterdam Public Health Institute, RE4GREEN (Horizon Europe)